In 2002, hormone therapy for menopause symptoms suddenly changed

 For example, research has found that estrogen therapy decreases heart disease, hip fractures, and dementia.
 The benefits of HRT after breast cancer also outweigh the risks for many women.
 Low-dose transdermal vaginal estradiol can help to reduce the urinary and vaginal effects of menopause without affecting breast cancer recurrence.

 Initial research on testosterone therapy in women indicates that it can provide a variety of health benefits.
-It can improve sexual function and urinary tract health, bone density, muscle mass, mood, energy, and cognitive function.
-More study is called for on this promising treatment regimen.
+Testosterone is usually prescribed for women with sexual dysfunction, but it can also improve urinary tract health, bone density, muscle mass, mood, energy, and cognitive function.

 For more information on HRT, visit our Hormones for Menopause page and the website Hormonally.
 See our other menopause-related blog posts here.